armadaproject/armada/docs/design/database_interfaces.md

 #### Database Communication

-Currently, most of the Armada components make use of the `github.com/jackc/pgx` Postgres client which provides APIs to interact exclusively with Postgres databases, this makes Armada tightly coupled with Postgres and makes it impossible to use other database SQL dialects (e.g. MySQL).
+Currently, most of the Armada components make use of the `github.com/jackc/pgx` Postgres client which provides APIs to interact exclusively with Postgres databases, this makes Armada tightly coupled with Postgres and makes it impossible to use other SQL dialects (e.g. MySQL).

-A way to fix this would be to design database agnostic interfaces that can abstracts away the existing Postgres core implementation (pgx), and then implement adapters around `pgx` that implement those interfaces.
+A way to fix this would be to design database-agnostic interfaces that can abstract away the existing Postgres core implementation (pgx), and then implement adapters around `pgx` that implement those interfaces.
 This will allow for having a high level abstraction API for interacting with databases while maintaining the existing Postgres core implementation.
 To accomplish this, we will need to define interfaces for the following features:

 1. Connection Handler